metagenome-atlas/atlas/docs/usage/getting_started.rst

 In short: all samples in which you expect the same strain to be found should belong to the same group, e.g. all metagenome samples from mice in the same cage.
+If you want to use :ref:`long reads <longreads>` for a hybrid assembly, you can also specify them in the sample table.

 You should also check the ``config.yaml`` file, especially:

-- You may want to change the resources configuration, depending on the :ref:`system <execution_system>` you run atlas on.
 - You may want to add ad :ref:`host genomes <contaminants>` to be removed.
+- You may want to change the resources configuration, depending on the system you run atlas on.

 Details about the parameters can be found in the section :ref:`Configuration`